Sins of Sinister

-Sins of Sinister is a 2023 comic book crossover storyline published in the X-Men franchise of books by Marvel Comics.
-The event involves a dark future brought about by Mister Sinister's corrupt machinations.
+"Sins of Sinister" is a 2023 comic book crossover storyline during the Krakoan Age published in the X-Men franchise of books by Marvel Comics.
+The event involves a dark future brought about by Mister Sinister's corrupt machinations and his experiment in creating a batch of Mutants called Chimeras.

-Sins of Sinister will kick-off with a one-shot written by Kieron Gillen and artist Lucas Werneck.
-Immortal X-Men by Kieron Gillen, X-Men Red by Al Ewing and Legion of X by Si Spurrier will be transformed into three limited series: Immoral X-Men, Storm & the Brotherhood of Mutants and Nightcrawlers.
-The story will be told across three different time periods: 10 years, 100 years and 1000 years in the future.
-The series' writers will continue their current story plans after the finale one-shot, Sins of Sinister: Dominion.
+Sins of Sinister kick-offed with a one-shot written by Kieron Gillen and artist Lucas Werneck.
+Immortal X-Men by Kieron Gillen, X-Men Red by Al Ewing and Legion of X by Si Spurrier were transformed into three limited series: Immoral X-Men, Storm & the Brotherhood of Mutants and Nightcrawlers.
+The story was told across three different time periods: 10 years, 100 years and 1000 years in the future.
+The series' writers would then continue their current story plans after the finale one-shot, Sins of Sinister: Dominion.

 Publication history

 In August 2022, Marvel comics posted a teaser "S.O.S." for the next big X-Men crossover.
 A later teaser revealed the crossover's official name, Sins of Sinister, and the involvement of Mister Sinister.
 In the Next Big Thing panel at the New York Comic-Con in October 2022, the X-Men epic is officially announced after months of teases.
 “Sinister's lurked around, being sinister for all the Krakoan Age.
 Eventually, he was going to make a play.
 This is it, and it's bigger than you can imagine, stretching across 1000 years of nightmares,” Gillen explained.

 Sinister's machinations will create a horrifying timeline that will extend into several other spin-off limited series, each running for three issues.
 In Storm & the Brotherhood of Mutants from writer Ewing, Storm leads a new Brotherhood of Arakko across the wrecked landscape of Mars.
 Nightcrawlers from writer Spurrier features Sinister's private army of chimera assassins.
 And in Immoral X-Men from writer Gillen, the X-Men are sworn to crush a world that adores and respects them.

-During the Professing X: An X-Men Panel in the Thought Bubble comic art festival, the writers talked about the upcoming event and showed off the designs of new characters appearing in the dark future including Wagnerine (chimera of Nightcrawler and Wolverine), a new Captain America whose DNA is mixed with those of Mister Sinister, Xible (a future version of Cable merged with the Arakki Xilo), Rasputin from Hickman's Powers of X, Auntie Fortune (chimera of Nightcrawler and Domino) and Ironfire.
+During the Professing X: An X-Men Panel in the Thought Bubble comic art festival, the writers talked about the upcoming event and showed off the designs of new characters appearing in the dark future including Wagnerine (a Chimera of Nightcrawler and Wolverine), a new Captain America whose DNA is mixed with those of Mister Sinister, Xible (a future version of Cable merged with the Arakki Xilo), Rasputin IV from Hickman's Powers of X, Auntie Fortune (a Chimera of Nightcrawler and Domino), and Jon Ironfire.